-Also during the period the Company formed an Advisory Board to counsel the Company's CEO and corporate Board of Directors in matters related to continuing exploration and development of its Scandinavian and South American exploration projects.
+Mawson's senior management, collectively, has over 100 years of geological experience and three Directors add another 110 years of geological and mine engineering experience.
+Additionally, the Company has formed an Advisory Board to counsel the Company's CEO and corporate Board of Directors in matters related to continuing exploration and development of its Scandinavian and South American exploration projects.
 Three initial appointees to the Advisory Board bring considerable depth of experience in European uranium and gold exploration, business development and financial matters.
 The three initial appointees to the Advisory Board are: